BenPeach1/profanity-checker/README.txt

 ## Input / Source

 - The input text for the profanity checker is added in the _**profanity-check.txt**_ file.
-- This file is stored in the following location (/Users/bpeach/Documents/Udacity/Projects/intro-to-python/profanity-checker/source/profanity-check.txt)
+- This file is stored locally in the project directory (e.g., /Users/[name]/Documents//Projects/intro-to-python/profanity-checker/source/profanity-check.txt)

 ## Output